aroberge/nonstandard/README.md

 More to come ...

+_Note that there are two more **readme** files, one in the tests directory and the other in the nonstandard.transformers directory._

 ## To do

 [ ] Complete readme

-[ ] Add code/warning to remove code-block based transformations for console [ ] Add code transformation illustrating rejected PEP 315  (do while) [ ] Add code transformation illustrating rejected PEP 284 (for lower <= var < upper:)
+[ ] Add code/warning to remove code-block based transformations for console

+[ ] Add code transformation illustrating rejected PEP 315  (do while)

+[ ] Add code transformation illustrating rejected PEP 284 (for lower <= var < upper:)

-[ ] Add code transformation illustrating new PEP 542 (dot assignment in functions) [ ] Add version based on imp for older Python versions.
+[x] Add code transformation illustrating new PEP 542 (dot assignment in functions)

+[ ] Add version based on imp for older Python versions.